MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 ### Check the failed request and related exception for Worker Role

 Since the unhandled exception of Worker Role may cause the whole application to experience downtime, it's recommended to handle all the exceptions in Worker Role.
-That means that it should be included by the `try` function.
+That means that it should include the `try` function.
 For the handled exceptions in Web Role, `ai.TrackException` is needed to record the exceptions in Application Insights.

 The steps to check the exception in Worker Role are similar to the ones in Web Role.
 The only difference is that there isn't a built-in system to record the exceptions automatically, so some extra codes are needed to archive the goal.

-Here are multiple possible situations:
+Here are some possible situations:

 - Worker Role doesn't include a system for recording custom requests.
 The only data that can be used to track the relationship between the exception record and real operation in the application is the timestamp.